 Healthy Morning Routine to Follow

-- Set your alarm and wake up early: While getting enough sleep is important for our immunity and health, I recommend starting your day at a decent hour.
+- Set your alarm and wake up early: While getting enough sleep is important for our immunity and health, I recommend starting your day at a decent hour or at least try to.
 If anything, try to go to bed early and make sure you’re getting 7-8 hours of sleep.